Super quick stewed apples two ways, a beautifully simple recipe to support gut health.

 Start by peeling your apples.
 The polyphenol content is most concentrated in the skins, so leaving a few on is beneficial.

 Use a corer if you have one, or just slice the apples into thick chunks.

 Now, here’s my number one hack – I don’t stew apples, I steam them!
 Trust me – they turn out perfect every time this way.
 I’d say anywhere from 5-10 minutes in the steamer over a saucepan of boiling water is perfect – just cook to your liking.

 To serve – top with yoghurt, blueberries, slivered almonds, and a drizzle of pure maple syrup.

 The second way to prepare them is to make an applesauce – just use a stick blender to puree, then stir in ½ - 1 teaspoon of slippery elm powder into your individual serve before enjoying.

 Slippery elm has a mild taste but gritty texture, stirring the powder into applesauce greatly improves the palatability – thank goodness!

-Absolutely!
-They’ll keep for several months.
+Absolutely.
+They’ll keep for several months in an airtight container.

 Stewed apples recipe - two ways